 I would say the coat is big fitting and I would recommend sizing down.
 I’m usually a 10-12, I got a 10 and could easily have got an 8.

 Now I’ve got my new autumn/winter coat you know what’s next, don’t you?
-BOOTS.
-Have you seen Clark’s autumn/winter range?
-They are killing it this year!
+Best boots for autumn/winter for women who walk lots!

 What do you look for in an autumn/winter coat?
 Let me know in the comments.